codess-aus/DP-200/README.md

 ## Manage and Develop Data Processing

+You keep Azure Storage access keys in Azure Key Vault.
+You need to configure a reference to those keys from within Azure Databricks to enable secure access to Azure Blob Storage.

+Solution: You create a secret scope using the Databricks CLI (version 0.7.1 and above).
+X

 The Databricks CLI can be used to create only Databricks-backed secret scopes, for example when the keys are stored in an encrypted database owned and managed by Azure Databricks.
 The setup of an Azure Key Vault-backed secret scope is supported only in Azure Databricks UI.